ayush-programer/tutorials/cpp/README.md

 ### Initialization

-Variables should be initialized with the bracket syntax, as it is the safest (won't generate garbage value):
+Variables should be initialized with the bracket syntax, as it is the safest (won't generate garbage value, and also doesn't permit narrowing conversions):

 ```cpp
 int x {};